typst/packages/packages/preview/dashing-dept-news/0.1.0/README.md

 - `title`: The newsletter's title as content.
 - `edition`: The edition of the newsletter as content or `none`.
 This is displayed at the top of the sidebar.
-- `hero-image`: A dictionary with the keys `path` and `caption` or `none`.
-Path points to the hero image file while `caption` is content that is displayed to the right of the image.
+- `hero-image`: A dictionary with the keys `image` and `caption` or `none`.
+  Image is content with the hero image while `caption` is content that is displayed to the right of the image.
 - `publication-info`: More information about the publication as content or `none`.
 It is displayed at the end of the document.